Spanish Comparatives and Spanish Superlatives

 menos que = less (or fewer) than

-Expressing How Things are Alike: TAN COMO and TANTO COMO
+Expressing How Things are Alike in Spanish: TAN COMO and TANTO COMO

 You can also use comparatives to describe how similar two things are.
 For example, you might wish to say: